 The master of education degree (MEd) in professional counseling in the Department of Special Education and Counseling at William Paterson University prepares students to enter the counseling profession through rigorous training in two key areas: school counseling and mental health counseling.
 The professional counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the national accreditation for counseling programs.

-The school counseling concentration at William Paterson University is a 48-credit program leading to a master of education degree in Professional Counseling with a concentration in school counseling.
+The school counseling concentration at William Paterson University is a 60-credit (beginning Fall 2017) program leading to a master of education degree in Professional Counseling with a concentration in school counseling.
 Graduates of the program are eligible to obtain school counselor certification in New Jersey.

 - Cumulative grade point average of no less than 2.75 on 4.00 scale or a master's degree from an approved college/university.